mihirkadam19/teiko/README.md

 `cell_counts.db` and `output/` are included as output artifacts.
 `make dashboard` works on a fresh checkout without `make pipeline`.

+Every analysis reads `cell_counts.db`, so **Part 1 must have run at least once first** (the analyses do not rebuild the DB; only the dashboard does).
+The analysis steps are otherwise independent of each other and safe to re-run.
+Each writes only its own artifacts (see the table above) and prints the path of every file it wrote.
+None of them take command-line arguments.

 ### Headline results (current dataset)